The Masterplan for Tudeley Village

 The existing crossing of the railway line at Sherenden Road will be improved, and a third crossing built to the east.
 A cricket club will be built to the north of Phase 6, although this could be delivered earlier if desired.
 Comprising an additional 495 units and including land set aside for a rail halt, Phase 6 will bring the total number of units at Tudeley up to 2,800.

-The Tudeley Village masterplan seeks to deliver the Hadlow Estate’s vision for a sustainable settlement, which will respond to the needs of the community for generations to come.
-Tudeley will be a place for people of all ages, incomes and tenures.
-Affordable housing will be integrated within the community.
-Alongside the 2,800 new dwellings, there will be sites for employment including offices, workshops, cafés and shops.
+The Tudeley Village masterplan seeks to deliver the Hadlow Estate’s vision for a sustainable settlement, which would respond to the needs of the community for generations to come.
+Tudeley would be a place for people of all ages, incomes and tenures.
+Affordable housing would be integrated within the community.
+Alongside the 2,800 new dwellings, there would be sites for employment including offices, workshops, cafés and shops.